macbrayne/spawn-protection-tweaks/README.md

 ## Commands

 ### Enable / Disable Spawn Protection
-* /spawnprotectiontweaks enabled [true/false]
+* /spawnprotectiontweaks enabled \<true/false\>

-### Configure the list of dimensions the Spawn Protection should affect
-* /spawnprotectiontweaks whitelist
-* /spawnprotectiontweaks whitelist add \<dimensionid\>
-* /spawnprotectiontweaks whitelist remove \<dimensionid\>

 ### Configure the radius of the Spawn Protection
+* /spawnprotectiontweaks dimensions radius set \<dimensionid\> \<value\>
-* /spawnprotectiontweaks radius
+* /spawnprotectiontweaks dimensions radius query [dimensionid]

 ### Configure the action bar alert
+* /spawnprotectiontweaks dimensions actionbar set \<dimensionid\> \<true/false\>
+* /spawnprotectiontweaks dimensions actionbar query [dimensionid]

+### List all dimensions not using the default config
+* /spawnprotectiontweaks dimensions list

+### List all dimensions
-* /spawnprotectiontweaks alert
+* /spawnprotectiontweaks dimensions list all

+Most query commands should be usable in command blocks if anyone wishs to use them.

 ## Config

 A config exclusive option is ``alias`` which sets an optional alias to the spawnprotectiontweaks command

+The centre of the spawn protection is also currently only configurable via the config.